Deerfield Management Company, - GuruFocus.com

 Performance of the Traded Stock

 Since its IPO, DA32 Life Science Tech Acquisition Corp has seen a price change of 4.77%.
 The year-to-date price change ratio stands at 3.61%.
-The stock has a GF score of 22/100, indicating poor future performance potential.
-The stock's balance sheet, profitability, and growth ranks are 9/10, 2/10, and 0/10, respectively.
+The stock has a GF score of 22/100, indicating poor future performance potential due to lack of data.
+The stock's balance sheet and profitability ranks are 9/10 and 2/10 respectively.

 Financial Health of the Traded Stock